KxSystems/docs/docs/ref/dotz.md

 ## `.z.e` (TLS connection status)

 TLS details used with a connection handle.
 Returns an empty dictionary if the connection is not TLS enabled.
-E.g. where `h` is a connection handle
+E.g. where `h` is a connection handle.

 ```q
 q)h".z.e"